javiorfo/nvim-springtime/README.md

 ```

 #### Springtime build problems
 When this plugin is downloaded and installed (with any package manager described above), a build is run from behind.
-This process builds the Rust source code into a library and executes some bash commands (I takes several seconds).
+This process builds the Rust source code into a library and executes some bash commands (It takes several seconds).
 - If it fails **Springtime** could not be used.
 So check the logs with the command `:SpringtimeLogs`.
 Something like this could be found:

 ```bash
 [ERROR][04/28/2024 12:53:02]: Unable to find libclang: "couldn't find any valid shared libraries matching: ['libclang.so', 'libclang-*.so', 'libclang.so.*', 'libclang-*.so.*'], set the `LIBCLANG_PATH` environment variable to a path where one of these files can be found (invalid: [])"
 ```

-- It means that libclang is not installed (a dependency required by Rust)
+- It means that *libclang* is not installed (a dependency required by Rust)
 - To solve it:
     - Install the library
     - Run the command `:SpringtimeBuild` in Neovim to execute the build again